imixs/imixs-admin/README.md

 The .war file can be deployed into any Jakarta EE Application server.

+### The Maven 'wildfly' Profile

 During development you can use the docker-compose-dev.yml file.
 This stack maps the src/docker/deployments folder to the wildfly auto deploy directory.

+	$ mvn clean install -Pwildfly
 	$ docker-compose -f docker-compose-dev.yml up

 you may have to grant the deployment folder first to allow the docker non privileged user to access this location.

 	$ sudo chmod 777 src/docker/deployments/

-### The Maven 'dev' Profile

-Building the applicaiton with the maven profile 'dev' changes the root context of the application from '/' to '/dev/'.
-This can be used in cases when the admin tool is deployed parallel to other applications.
+In this mode the deployment directory for wildfly is mapped to '~/git/imixs-admin/src/docker/deployments'